solana-labs/solana/docs/src/cli/usage.md

     send-signature                      Send a signature to authorize a transfer send-timestamp                      Send a timestamp to unlock a transfer slot                                Get current slot
-    split-stake                         Split a stake account
+    split-stake-account                 Split a stake account
     stake-account                       Show the contents of a stake account stake-authorize-staker              Authorize a new stake signing keypair for the given stake account stake-authorize-withdrawer          Authorize a new withdraw signing keypair for the given stake account